 Climb to new heights

-Climbing as a family at a rock climbing space is a fantastic way to learn life skills and work as a team.
+Climbing as a family at a rock climbing space is a fantastic way to learn life skills and work together.
 Kids and parents can work together to overcome a difficult wall or conquer unique challenges like blindfolded or three-legged climbing.
 And many also have zip lines or places to do bouldering, making you feel like you’ve escaped to a mountain range activity park.

 Go on a winter hike